projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 -  ACRN 2.0 supports an RT VM as a post-launched User VM, with features such as LAPIC passthrough and PMD virtio driver.

-ACRN 2.0 is still WIP, and some of its features are already merged in the master.

 .. figure:: images/over-image35.png
    :align: center